allen0lee/ticket_viewer/README.md

 ### 1. Solution summary
 This is a full stack solution built to:
-1. Connect to the Zendesk API
+1. At the backend, connect to the Zendesk API
-2. Request all the tickets for my trial account
+2. At the backend, request all the tickets for my trial account
-3. Display them in a list
+3. At the frontend, display them in a list
-4. Page through tickets with each page showing maximum 25 tickets
+4. At the frontend, page through tickets with each page showing maximum 25 tickets
-5. Display individual ticket details
+5. At the frontend, display individual ticket details
 <br /><br />
-Technologies used: Ruby 2.7.0, Ruby Sinatra, Minitest, React <br />
+Technologies used: Ruby 2.7.0, Ruby Sinatra, HTTParty, Minitest, React <br />
 Repo for the React frontend is [here](https://github.com/allen0lee/ticket-viewer-react).

 ### 2. How to run this backend